Skip to main content

 Meetecho guide for participants

 Meetecho is the main IETF meeting participation tool used by both remote and onsite participants.
-We recommend that all meeting participants familiarise themselves with Meetecho.
+We recommend that all meeting participants familiarize themselves with Meetecho.

-Most sessions during the IETF 117 meeting will include an experimental automated transcription feature that will be accessible from the Meetecho client and visible in the San Francisco meeting rooms.
+Note: Meeting sessions will include an automated transcription feature that will be accessible from the Meetecho client and will be visible in the meeting rooms.

 Basics